UK records hottest day of the year so far as heatwave triggers thunderstorms

 Mr Stroud added: “If you get heavy rain you’ll certainly know about it, but the rest of the country is continuing to bask in dry skies and warm temperatures.

-“We’re seeing the warmest temperatures in south-western areas and parts of Wales.”
+“We’re seeing the warmest temperatures in southwestern areas and parts of Wales.”

-The Met Office has issued an amber extreme heat warning for parts of Wales, all of south-west England and parts of southern and central England over the next few days.
+The Met Office has issued an amber extreme heat warning for parts of Wales, all of southwest England and parts of southern and central England over the next few days.

 Public Health England has extended its heat-health warning, which warns people to take measures to stay cool and look out for vulnerable people, until Friday.